 The XW Falcon GT has a body prefix number followed by the serial number in the following format: “JG33AB12345” (see below for a breakdown)

-Location: The body prefix followed by the serial number is embossed into the top left of the vehicle data plate.
-It is found on both the 1969 and 1970 data plates.
+Location: The body prefix followed by the serial number is embossed into the top left of the vehicle data plate (on both the 1969 and 1970 data plate types).
 The prefix and serial number is also stamped into the front face of the passenger side radiator support panel (slam panel).
-See the images for examples and further detail.
+See the images for further detail.

 The data plates applied to the XW GT and GT-HO differed between 1969 and 1970 models.